CandlePlatforms/devdocs/docs/integrate/full-node-binaries.md

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
 For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](https://forum.matic.network/t/snapshot-instructions-for-heimdall-and-bor/2278).

-For snapshot download links, see [Polygon Chains Snapshots](https://snapshots.matic.today/).
+For snapshot download links, see [Candle Chains Snapshots](https://snapshots.matic.today/).

 :::